Boston Athletic Association Indoor Games: Early years

 In 1891, the B.A.A.
 Games were moved to the South Armory.
 The event was attended by a capacity crowd, including Governor William E. Russell and his staff.
 Once again, Harvard won the most events, capturing the 75-yard dash (S. V. R. Thayer Jr.), 1000-yard run (Arthur Blake), mile run (H. C. Larkin), high jump (George R. Fearing Jr.), and quarter mile race (E. S. Mullin).
 Fearing set the men's high jump indoor world record with a mark of 1.89.

 The event returned to Mechanics Hall in 1892, and Harvard once finished in first place, winning five of the twelve events.
 Edward Bloss, who competed for both Harvard and the B. A. A., set a world record in the 40 yard dash.
 Michael Sweeney broke the world record for the indoor running high jump at the 1894 games, which also saw Bernard Doherty break the world record in the standing broad jump.

 The 1896 games saw two world-record holders compete.
 Thomas Conneff, who held the amateur record for the fastest mile, finished third in the mile handicap behind James N. Pringle of Dartmouth, who had a 70-yard start and Gerrish Newell of Harvard, who had a 60-yard start.
 Charles Kirkpatrick, who held the amateur record for the fastest mile, had his shorts come loose during a heat race and did not make it to the final race in the 600 yard run.

 In 1900, Dr. B. J. Mulligan of the Knickerbocker Athletic Club broke the world record in the triple jump by two inches.
 In 1902, world champion sprinter Arthur Duffey was upset in the 40-yard dash by Harvard freshman Francis Scheuber.

 In 1912, Samuel Lawrence broke Michael Sweeney's 18-year old high jump indoor world record.
 Those games also saw three track records broken (George Bonhag in the three mile run, Oscar Hedlund in the mile invitational, and John Paul Jones in the mile handicap).

-In 1913, black sprinter Howard Drew announced he would not compete in the B. A. A. Games because the organization had drew a color line.
+In 1913, black sprinter Howard Drew announced he would not compete in the B. A. A. Games because the organization had drawn a color line.
 George B. Billings, chairman of the Boston Athletic Association's athletic committee, stated that no such line existed and there were "other reasons" why Drew was not permitted to enter.
 He cited John Taylor and A. M. Bowser as black athletes who had previously competed in the games.

 At the 1915 games, the Boston Athletic Association team of Fred Burns, Stephen Rose, David Caldwell, and Thomas Halpin broke the world's record in the 4 × 1500 metres relay in a race against the New York Athletic Club.